thedevyansh/groowe/README.md

 Temporal.DJ is based on the monolithic architecture.
 The client communicates with the `Express.js` server through HTTP requests and `Socket.io` events.
 The server communicate with the YouTube API to allow users to search Youtube for songs and the Redis database to handle storing & retrieving data and searching for rooms.
 The Redis Adapter relies on Redis Pub/Sub mechanism which ensures horizontal scaling by adding multiple instances of the server and database.

-An overview of the core constructs is given below:
+An overview of the application core constructs is given below:

 ### Rooms

 Users can create rooms where others can join.
 A room is a place where multiple people can listen to the same songs together, at the same time.
 Creation of a room emits a `Socket.io` event that generates new room details on the server/database which are send back to the client.
-Public rooms can be searched and joined.
+Public rooms can then be searched and joined.

 Creating a room